open-autonomy/escort/diagram/Synchronization.md

 When an AV connects to the AHS, it shall send an [OutOfSyncV1](/specification/V1//OutOfSyncV1.md) message to the Fleet Management System (FMS).
 This message indicates that the AV cannot guarantee that it has an up-to-date list of active escorts, and requires the FMS to send the current set of active escorts through a [SyncActiveEscortsRequestV1](/specification/V1/SyncActiveEscortsRequestV1.md).
 While the AV is out of sync, the AV shall be immobilized until it has received and internally activated these escorts.

 After a sync procedure the AV is responsible for handling any ongoing escorts safely.
-This might imply remaining in standstill until the AV has collected enough information about the escort through the EscortPositionUpdate messages.
+This might imply remaining in standstill until the AV has collected enough information about the escort through the EscortPositionUpdateV1 messages.

 ## Typical AV Connects
 ```mermaid